ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 After a while, you will be prompted to put on your headset.
 Put it on, stand straight, and wait for 5 seconds to calibrate your height.

 Use the two sliders on screen to spin and tilt the trackers correctly.

+## TODO:

+Mediapipe actualy returns feet rotation as well, which I currently ignore.
+Whether it is accurate enough to actualy use should be tested, however.

+While calibrating with sliders is pretty fast and easy, automatic calibration using controller positions should be possible as well.